 - Mini keto cookies (optional)

-- Preheat the oven to 300F (if using convection, preheat to 275F).
+- Preheat the oven to 300F.
 Set 6 silicone muffin liners into a 6 cavity muffin pan, or simply set them on a cookie sheet.

 - In a medium bowl, whisk together the almond flour, sweetener, ginger, and salt.
 Whisk in the butter until the mixture begins to clump together.